HCPC Registered Art Therapist, Cumbria UK

 This is an important part of maintaining the boundaries, containment and record of the therapeutic process, the making of the art and the interaction between therapist and client.

-At the end of working together, the client and I review the art therapy journey by looking through, reflecting on the artwork, experience of artmaking and therapy.
+At the end of working together, the client and I can review the art therapy journey by looking through and reflecting upon their artwork and experience of their art-making process, in whatever way they choose.
+It can be very helpful to have this visual and tangible record of therapy to reflect upon.